Scholarship Deadline: July 31st (Every Year)

 NursesLink.org is offering a $1,000 Nursing Program Scholarship available to any student participating in a qualified undergraduate or certificate level nursing program.
-This award is given out twice every year.
+This award is given out once every year.
 The official rules and regulations are listed below.

 online schools qualify